AmadeusITGroup/dataio-framework/docs/content/getting-started.md

 </dependency>
 ```

-Published releases are available on GitHub Packages, in the AmadeusITGroup repository.
+Published releases are available on GitHub Packages, in the Data I/O repository.
 {: .info}

 ## Minimal Example